jskov-jyskebank-dk/openshift-podman/README.md

 Maybe because I need to configure the securitycontext differently?
 Or because it is a newer version of OpenShift?
 Or the new version of podman?

+Daniel Walsh has provided some hints, that I will try to explore (see bottom of page).